thuchede/aoc-2020-rust/README.md

 - Rust does not seem to have tail call optimization
 - Option<T> is neat
 - Rust's built-in testing seems as nice as Go's

+### Day 2
+- rust std regex crate does not support lookahead
+- simple loop might do the trick simpler than regex for this one